Transfer Admissions Requirements

 If you are interested in Industrial and Operations Engineering (IOE), you will want to complete Calculus I, Calculus II, Calculus III, and Linear Algebra.

-If you are interested in Naval Architecture and Marine Engineering (NAME), you are required to complete Calculus I and Calculus II.
+If you are interested in Naval Architecture and Marine Engineering (NAME), please visit their admissions webpage to see the requirements specific to transferring to NAME.

 - Physics I- Physics 140 and Physics 141 Lab